How To Address An Employee With Substance Abuse Issues

 It’s not to say that other industries are safe, of course.
 But the long hours and the pressure to perform are additional stressors that push the individual to alcohol or drugs in order to cope.

-Reasons Why Employees Resort to Substance Abuse
+Reasons Why Employees Resort to Substance Use Disorder

-There are plenty of reasons for substance abuse in the workplace.
+There are plenty of reasons for substance use disorder in the workplace.
 Before anything else, it should be noted that in most cases, it’s not the office environment that’s to blame.
 There’s a strong correlation between traumatic experiences and substance use, and this has nothing to do with your organizational policies.

 Nevertheless, the office environment does contribute to substance drug abuse.
 Here are some of the reasons why your employees may take drugs or alcohol: